-The production, measurement, and analysis of spectra; an essential tool of astronomers, chemists, and physicists.
+Spectroscopy is the production, measurement, and analysis of spectra.
+It is an essential tool of astronomers, chemists, and physicists.
 All spectra and spectral lines arise from transitions between discrete energy states of matter, as a result of which photons of corresponding energy (and hence characteristic frequency or wavelength) are absorbed or emitted.
 From the energy levels thus determined, atomic and molecular may be studied.
 Moreover, by using the observed spectra as "fingerprints," spectroscopy may be a sensitive tool of chemical analysis.

 Most of the different kinds of spectroscopy, corresponding to the various regions of electromagnetic radiation, relate to particular kinds of energy-level transitions.
 Gamma-ray spectra arise from nuclear energy-level transitions; X-ray spectra from inner-electron transitions in atoms; ultraviolet and visible spectra from outer (bonding) electron transitions in molecules (or atoms); infrared spectra from molecular vibrations; and microwave spectra from molecular rotations.